Policy Regarding Use Of Rooms

 Loss or Damage.

-The Library assumes no responsibility for loss or damage arising from the use of the meeting rooms by the group members or guests.
+The Library assumes no responsibility for loss or damage arising from the use of the meeting rooms.

 This policy is subject to revision at the discretion of the Hancock County Public Library.